pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-9/index.md

 ### Embracing the Power of async/await in our Codebase

-We're excited to unveil a major undertaking that has consumed our efforts for quite some time: the comprehensive refactoring of our codebase to embrace the asynchronous programming model using **async/await**.
-This substantial change marks a significant milestone in our journey, as it brings enhanced performance and reliability to our commands.
+We're excited to unveil a major undertaking that has consumed our efforts for quite some time: the refactoring of our codebase to embrace the asynchronous programming model using **async/await**.
+This change marks a milestone in our journey, as it makes our code more readable and easier to work with.

-With the foundational groundwork already laid by refactoring the core aspects of our commands, we are now diligently removing all remaining promises to achieve a fully async/await codebase.
-This meticulous process ensures that our commands operate seamlessly, taking full advantage of the benefits offered by async/await.
+With the groundwork already laid by refactoring the core aspects of our commands, we are now changing all remaining promises to achieve a fully async/await codebase.
+This process ensures that our commands operate seamlessly, taking full advantage of the benefits offered by async/await.
+This refactoring demonstrates the remarkable power of community and the cherished principle of `sharing is caring`, as it has involved an immense amount of work accomplished within a relatively short span of time.

 We're thrilled to present you with an improved experience that harnesses the power of asynchronous programming.
-[Stay tuned](https://github.com/pnp/cli-microsoft365/issues/3618) as we continue to refine and optimize our codebase, delivering even greater efficiency and reliability to our valued users.
+[Stay tuned](https://github.com/pnp/cli-microsoft365/issues/3618) as we continue to refine and optimize our codebase, delivering even greater efficiency and readability to our valued users.

 ### Filter Flows by Sharing Status with 'flow list' Command